joelvaneenwyk/js-dos-docs/Writerside/topics/contributing-emulators.md

 4. Now you can build everything with `gulp` command

-Native part of emulators is plain cmake project, you can open it in your favorite editor.
-Project have the following targets:
+Native part of emulators is a plain cmake project, you can open it in your favorite editor.
+The Project has the following targets:

 1. **`sokol`** - js-dos v7 native version: dosbox + UI based on [sokol](https://github.com/floooh/sokol).
-This version is exactly the same as the web version. **You should use this target to contribute in js-dos v7.**
+This version is exactly the same as the web version. **You should use this target to contribute to js-dos v7.**
 2. **`direct`** - target is used to build the web-direct version of js-dos v7.
 You can compile it only with **emscripten**.
 3. **`worker`** - target is used to build the web-worker version of js-dos v7.